BgRva/aad_adal_ui_ng_js/README.md

 Todo UI (angularjs)
 ===================
-This project is part of the Azure AD authentication model and provides a separate UI project built with angular js to use adal.js and adal-angular.js with the v1 AAD endpoint.
+This project is an example angularjs ui which will be expanded upon to integrate with Azure Active Directory (AAD) for authentication and authorization.
+This project will use the adal.js library v 1.0.17 provided by Microsoft.

+The APIs are in a separate project

-## Version A
+## Step A
 No Authentication

-## Build & Run
+## Dependendies
-This project requires npm.
+This project requires npm to install dependencies.
 Additionally, it uses gulp **locally** to build and run the code.

+## Project Config
+All config properties are set in the file

+    ./src/client/app/dev.env.js

+These properties are loaded in as global constants when the application is bootstrapped in the client (see the file ./src/client/app/app.const.js)

+## Running
 In order to run the gulp tasks you need to use the local gulp instance as follows:

-Note:  All config properties are set in  src/client/app/dev.env.js

 Update dev.env.js with API endpoints